 The Embellished Skirt:

-to open the zipper, cross one side of the zipper over the other.
+The embellished skirt that is sold with the full costumes sets is a easy to alter as well.
+To make it smaller in the very top, I suggest making a dart (folding the fabric slightly at an angle and sewing it down).
+Another option is to open the zipper, cross one side of the zipper over the other.
 Use a hook and eye to fasten either side so it will lay flat and stay secure.
 The audience doesn't even know it used to be a zipper as the fringe work covers it and it lays flat.

-not cutting your costume, but rather folding the hem line under and tacking it down.
+To shorten the skirt's length I recommend not cutting your costume, but rather folding the hem line under and tacking it down.
 This way if you sell your costume at a later date, the skirt may still be worn by someone taller than your self.
 You may also try ruching (small folds or gathers in a verticle pattern) the fabric in varies places to shorten it where necessary.
 It depends on the costume's design, but generally this is a quick fix.
 This looks great under the buttocks, especially when someone is flatter on their behind as it pulls in the fabric, thus form fitting and enhancing the shape.

 If the upper waist band is too large, I pull the elastic slightly and sew it tighter, cutting the extra elastic off once I am certain the fit is correct.
 Some dancers like a more firm elastic or maybe a wider or thinner elastic, so they will replace the orginal one with an elastic more to their own liking.
 I find this is done easiest by using the orginal thread casing and I just weave the new elastic in before pulling the old one out.

 If the skirt is too tight along the top of the waist you may try using one of the accressories to extend the skirt's waist.
 In most cases this works best in the zipper area.